-Premium/Discount Risk: The net asset value ("NAV") of the Portfolio and the value of your investment may fluctuate.
-Disruptions to creations and redemptions or the market price of the Portfolio's holdings, the existence of extreme market volatility or potential lack of an active trading market for shares may widen bid-ask spreads and result in shares trading at a significant premium or discount to NAV.
-If a shareholder purchases shares at a time when the market price is at a discount to the NAV, the shareholder may sustain losses.
+Premium/Discount Risk: The net asset value ("NAV") of a fund and the value of your investment may fluctuate.
+Disruptions to creations and redemptions or the market price of a fund's holdings, the existence of extreme market volatility or potential lack of an active trading market for shares may widen bid-ask spreads and result in shares trading at a significant premium or discount to NAV.
+If a shareholder purchases shares at a time when the market price is at a premium to the NAV or sells shares at a time when the market price is at a discount to the NAV, the shareholder may sustain losses.

-International Closed Market Trading Risk: To the extent that the underlying securities held by the Portfolio trade on an exchange that is closed when the securities exchange on which the Portfolio shares list and trade is open, there may be market uncertainty about the stale security pricing (i.e., the last quote from its closed foreign market) resulting in premiums or discounts to NAV that may be greater than those experienced by other ETFs.
+International Closed Market Trading Risk: To the extent that the underlying securities held by a fund trade on an exchange that is closed when the securities exchange on which a fund's shares list and trade is open, there may be market uncertainty about the stale security pricing (i.e., the last quote from its closed foreign market) resulting in premiums or discounts to NAV that may be greater than those experienced by other ETFs.

-Derivatives Risk: Derivatives are instruments, such as futures contracts, and options thereon, foreign currency forward contracts, and swaps, whose value is derived from that of other assets, rates or indices.
+Derivatives Risk: Derivatives are instruments, such as swaps, futures contracts, and options thereon, and foreign currency forward contracts, whose value is derived from that of other assets, rates or indices.
 The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
-When the Portfolio uses derivatives, the Portfolio will be directly exposed to the risks of those derivatives.
+When a fund uses derivatives, the fund will be directly exposed to the risks of those derivatives.
 Derivative instruments are subject to a number of risks including counterparty, settlement, liquidity, interest rate, market, credit and management risks, as well as the risk of improper valuation.
-Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and the Portfolio could lose more than the principal amount invested.
+Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and a fund could lose more than the principal amount invested.

 Securities Lending Risk: Securities lending involves the risk that the borrower may fail to return the securities in a timely manner or at all.
-As a result, the Portfolio may lose money and there may be a delay in recovering the loaned securities.
-The Portfolio could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
+As a result, a fund may lose money and there may be a delay in recovering the loaned securities.
+A fund could also lose money if it does not recover the securities and/or the value of the collateral falls, including the value of investments made with cash collateral.
 Securities lending also may have certain adverse tax consequences.

 Operational Risk: Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
-Various operational events or circumstances are outside the Advisor's control, including instances at third parties.
-The Portfolio and the Advisor seek to reduce these operational risks through controls and procedures.
-However, these measures do not address every possible risk and may be inadequate to address these risks.
+Various operational events or circumstances are outside a fund's or its advisor's control, including instances at third parties.
+A fund and its advisor seek to reduce these operational risks through controls and procedures.
+However, measures that seek to reduce these operational risks through controls and procedures may not address every possible risk and may be inadequate to address these risks information, customer data, or fund assets, or cause the fund and/or its service providers to suffer data corruption or lose operational functionality.

-Cyber Security Risk: The Portfolio's and its service providers' use of internet, technology and information systems may expose the Portfolio to potential risks linked to cyber security breaches of those technological or information systems.
-Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the Portfolio and/or its service providers to suffer data corruption or lose operational functionality.
+Cyber Security Risk: A fund and its service providers' use of internet, technology and information systems may expose the fund to potential risks linked to cyber security breaches of those technological or information systems.
+Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary